At a Glance

 Native Range

-Fuchsia magellanica is native to southern Chile and Argentina, growing in humid temperate forests and scrubland near the Strait of Magellan.
-It is one of the hardiest fuchsia species, having evolved in cool, moist maritime climates closely analogous to the Pacific Northwest.
+Native to southern Chile and Argentina — humid temperate forests and scrubland near the Strait of Magellan.
+Naturalized in western Ireland, UK, New Zealand, and parts of the Pacific Northwest.

 Suggested Uses